 Site grading plan is not available for review at this time.
 If any low areas or disturbed areas encountered during construction should be appropriately prepared and compacted.
+A pond was noted within the tract.
+The water should be drained.
 Any deleterious or wet materials should be removed and wasted.
 The fill placement in the low areas should not be in a "bowl shape".
 The sides of the fill area should be "squared up" and the excavated bottom should be proof rolled as described in Proof Rolling section of this report.
 On site material, with no deleterious material, may be used to raise the grade.
 After proof rolling operation, the fill should be placed in 6-inch lifts and compacted to a minimum of 95 percent of the maximum dry density as determined by ASTM D 698 test method within optimum and three percent above optimum moisture content.
 Each lift should be tested by InTEC for compaction compliance and approved before placement of the subsequent lifts.
 The exposed subgrade should not be allowed to dry out prior to placing structural fill.
 It is recommended that any given lot does not straddle filled areas and natural areas to help reduce differential movement of the structures.